Abzazuet/java-notes/mdFIles/fileDeclarationRules.md

 * Import statement is a way of giving the proper location for the compiler to find that particular class.
 * For example, the following line would ask the compiler to load all the classes in directory java_instalation/java/io `import java.io.*;`.
+# PROGRAM IS AT
+* Relative path ../Programs/Employee